ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

 ## Introduction

 The vagrant build is designed to be added to an existing project and may sit alongside or live within the project repository (as a git submodule).
-Which method makes the most sense depends on project needs and architecture.
+The "alongside" method is the standard directory configuration expected for new projects and will be covered here.
+Some legacy projects have integrated MIS vagrant as a submodule.

 It is expected that you have installed and tested out the MIS Example project build prior to attempting to set up a vagrant build for your own project.
-This will provide you with a working vagrant environment and knowledge of what will need to be provided to other team members.
+This will provide you with a working vagrant environment and knowledge of what new team members will need.

-The example client project branch is found on bitbucket
+The example client project branch is found on bitbucket and provides a working example of a properly configured vagrant instance.

     git clone --recursive -b master git@bitbucket.org:mediacurrent/mis_example.git
     git clone --recursive -b master git@bitbucket.org:mediacurrent/mis_vagrant_example.git

-This example project is intended to be used with a fork of the mis_vagrant project.
-This Vagrant project's branch is built off master like any other Vagrant projects branch should be.

 ## Installation